gresockj/bbende.github.com/_posts/2015-05-17-collecting-logs-with-apache-nifi.md

   * Set the Minimum Number of Entries to 10
   * Set the Maximum Number of Entries to 100
   * Set the Max Bin Age to 10 seconds
   * Auto-terminate the failure and original relationships

+  *Update: As of NiFi 0.2.0 and later, MergeContent has a property called 'Delimeter Strategy' which defaults to 'Filename'.
+If 'Delimeter Strategy' is set to 'Text', then the values ([ , ]) can be plugged directly into the corresponding properties of Header, Delimeter, and Footer.*

 * **PutSolrContentStream**
   * Set the Solr Type to Cloud